status-im/nimbus-eth2/docs/the_nimbus_book/src/validator.md

 git checkout devel
 git pull
 make update
-make altona        # This will build Nimbus and all other dependencies
+make medalla       # This will build Nimbus and all other dependencies
-                   # and connect you to altona
+                   # and connect you to medalla
 ```

 _Once Nimbus has finished building, you will be prompted to enter the private key of the account you want to deposit the 32 ETH from._